microsoftgraph/msgraph-sdk-powershell/src/Devices.CloudPrint/v1.0/docs/Microsoft.Graph.Devices.CloudPrint.md

 Only applications using application permissions can abort a print job.
 Aborting a print job will only succeed if there is a printTask in a processing state on the associated print job, started by a trigger that the requesting app created.
 For details about how to register a task trigger, see Extending Universal Print to support pull printing.
+This API is supported in the following national cloud deployments.

 ### [Invoke-MgAbortPrintShareJob](Invoke-MgAbortPrintShareJob.md)
 Abort a print job.
 Only applications using application permissions can abort a print job.
 Aborting a print job will only succeed if there is a printTask in a processing state on the associated print job, started by a trigger that the requesting app created.
 For details about how to register a task trigger, see Extending Universal Print to support pull printing.
+This API is supported in the following national cloud deployments.

 ### [Invoke-MgRedirectPrintPrinterJob](Invoke-MgRedirectPrintPrinterJob.md)
 Redirect a print job to a different printer.
 Redirecting a print job will only succeed if there is a printTask in a processing state on the associated print job, started by a trigger that the requesting app created.
 For details about how to use this API to add pull printing support to Universal Print, see Extending Universal Print to support pull printing.
+This API is supported in the following national cloud deployments.

 ### [Invoke-MgRedirectPrintShareJob](Invoke-MgRedirectPrintShareJob.md)
 Redirect a print job to a different printer.
 Redirecting a print job will only succeed if there is a printTask in a processing state on the associated print job, started by a trigger that the requesting app created.
 For details about how to use this API to add pull printing support to Universal Print, see Extending Universal Print to support pull printing.
+This API is supported in the following national cloud deployments.

 ### [New-MgPrintConnector](New-MgPrintConnector.md)
 Create new navigation property to connectors for print